glennhenry/cs-notes/docs/database-system/11-nosql/nosql.md

 - **[Vector database - Wikipedia](https://en.wikipedia.org/wiki/Vector_database)**
 - **Various Google searches**

-**NoSQL** is a type of databases that doesn't follow the relational model principles.
-Unlike relational databases, which store data in tables with predefined schemas, NoSQL databases is more flexible in approach to data storage and management.
+**NoSQL (or non-relational database)** is a type of databases that doesn't follow the relational model principles.
+Unlike [relational databases](/database-system/relational-data), which store data in tables with predefined schemas, NoSQL databases is more flexible in approach to data storage and management.
 NoSQL typically relies on a specific data structure to handle large volumes of data, including unstructured and semi-structured data.

 ### Key-Value